openwdl/wdl/versions/development/SPEC.md

 	 }
 	}
 	```
-6. Conventions are our friend: certain `hints` keys should conventionally be reserverd and should have the same semantic meaning across all execution engines.
+6. Conventions are our friend: certain `hints` keys should conventionally be reserved and should have the same semantic meaning across all execution engines.
 A good example of keys which have conventions attached to them would be cloud provider specific details:
  ```wdl
   task foo {
 	 ....